 Some people say that Tanner’s Lane (Weißgerbergasse) is one of the most beautiful spots in all of Nuremberg.

-Today, it can be quite touristy because it is so “Quintessential Germany” with its half-timbered houses and cobblestone street, but it is a must to at least have a saunter down.
-It is a great place to stop at a cafe and just people watch.
+Today, it can be quite touristy because it is so “Quintessential Germany” with its half-timbered houses and a cobblestone street, but it is a must to at least have a saunter down.
+It is a great place to stop at a cafe and just people-watch.

 If nothing else, walk down it for some fantastic photo opportunities.

 While most people will flock to the Weißgerbergasse, I actually really enjoy going up into the Medieval Walls at the Tiergärtnertorplatz, just outside the castle gardens.
 You get those great half-timbered house views and a bird’s eye view of life going by down below.

 Ok, this may not sound as fun as, say, “Bar Hopping,” but Nuremberg has what feels like a church on every corner, and so many of them are absolutely stop-in worthy!
 Yes, I promise!

 Some churches even display pictures of WWII bombings showing just how devastating and demolished so much of this city really was.
 It is almost hard to contemplate when walking around today.

 A few must-see churches are the St. Lorenz Cathedral, which dominates the Lorenzplatz with its old, gothic spires, and the Frauenkirche on the Hauptmarkt.